-The most important benefit of a wood dining chair is that, if they're built with solid construction, they will have excellent durability and longevity.
+A huge benefit of a wood dining chair is if it's built with solid construction, it will have excellent durability and longevity.
 Solid wood dining chairs can be in your home for generations if treated well.
-They're aesthetically beautiful and will enhance the look of a wood dining table.
-And depending on the shape and style that you choose, wood dining chairs can be extremely comfortable and supportive.
-They're also versatile in style and can easily transition with the look of your dining room if it changes over the years.
-Homeowner's Guide to Natural Wood in Furniture
+They're aesthetically beautiful and they'll enhance the look of a wood dining table.
+Since they're versatile in style, they can also easily transition with the look of your dining room if it changes over the years.

 The same applies to wood dining chairs with upholstered seats, which can be redone if you want to give them a refresh or decide your dining room needs a different look.
 You wouldn’t have to bother with buying an entirely new set of chairs.

 As you search for dining chairs, think about how you want your dining room to look as a whole based on your taste.

 "It's all about creating a personalized look," said Catherine.
 It may be that you love consistency in your finishes and want your table, buffet, and chairs all in the same wood.
 For a softer look, upholstered dining chairs would be the way to go.

 There's also the formality of the room to think about, whether you want a more casual or polished look.
 In general, upholstered chairs read more formally.

 “We frequently use upholstered chairs in the dining room versus the kitchen because they can lend an air of formality,” Catherine said.
 While this may be the case, there are variations of wood and upholstered dining chairs.
 A Windsor chair, whether straight-backed or bow-backed, is a casual approach to wood dining chairs.
 A contemporary, stylized option tends to appear more polished.
 On the other hand, a slipcovered upholstered chair has a casual feel whereas a Parsons style with a wooden leg is dressier.